Hells Angels MC criminal allegations and incidents in the United States: Illinois

+The Hells Angels decided to amalgamate the Hell's Henchmen in order to gain a foothold in the large and lucrative drug trade in the Chicago area.
+Targeting the methamphetamine market in city's White neighborhoods and suburbs, the Hells Angels avoided any conflict with Chicago's Black and Hispanic drug gangs but became the primary competition of the Outlaws.
+When Outlaws leaders learned in late 1993 that the Hells Angels were attempting to gain a presence in the Chicago area, the Outlaws began carrying out a series of violent attacks on the Hell's Henchmen and the Invaders in an attempt to discourage them from joining the Hells Angels and to prevent the Hells Angels from infiltrating their territory.
+In order to protect their criminal rackets from the Hells Angels, the Outlaws favored bombings, as well as the use of assault rifles.

 Four leading members of the Hells Angels in northern Illinois were arrested and charged with numerous crimes including violating the Racketeer Influenced and Corrupt Organizations (RICO) Act in 2005, following a four-year federal investigation into the club.
 At least three were convicted; Melvin "Road" Chancey (president of the Chicago chapter from 1997 to 1999) was sentenced to nine years in prison, David G. "Pulley" Ohlendorf (president of the Spring Valley chapter from 2003) was sentenced to four years in prison and Richard A. Abrams (a former president of both the Rockford and Spring Valley chapters) was sentenced to three years in prison during trials in June and July 2006.
 Their group carried out the June 25, 1994 shooting of a rival club president in Cook County, threatened to bomb a rival gang's clubhouse in Kankakee in March 1995, and planned two murders in Peoria and Joliet, crimes they committed to protect sales of cocaine and methamphetamine with a street value of $624,000 from 1993 through 2002.